IgnacioFlores1500/RFID-Project/README.md

 # Note for Projet Members
 I removed our logs atm to not reveal any personal info or weird interaction : ).

-Just find that google doc we used before.
-If we need a link, @JohnPaul. - Ignacio Flores 9-21-2021
+If you need to find that google doc we used before.  @JohnPaul. - Ignacio Flores 9-21-2021